 Can an idea be “real” like a light bulb or a torch?
 Does the text of a book contain something more than just symbols on a page?
-Does an idea have a causal effect measurable by empirical science?
+Do ideas have a causal effect measurable by empirical science?

 I was pondering these questions whilst watching the world pour opprobrium on Donald Trump’s comments about Muslims.
 Few dispute the fact that ideas can be dangerous but just how dangerous can an idea be?
 Is it measurable?

-Margaret Archer suggests that ideas are “real”.
-Arguing that “intelligibilia”, or something equating to Popper’s third world knowledge, scientific theories, stories, myths, tools, social institutions, and works of art have causal effect.
-We interact with the written and material culture of the past, what emerges is something new based upon something old.
-Just as a light bulb only has the potential for light, ideas exist in artefacts such as books.
-Both are dependent upon human interaction.
+A critical realist scholar, Margaret Archer, suggests that ideas are “real”.
+In Archer’s view, “Intelligibilia”, or something equating to Popper’s third world knowledge, such as scientific theories, stories, myths, tools, social institutions, and works of art have a causal effect.
+We interact with the written and material culture of the past and something new emerges.

-Another critical realist, Dave Elder Vass suggests that the causal moment of an idea is when it is normed by a social group.
-It becomes a social fact.
-Clearly for any idea to have significant impact it has to be more than the subjective knowing of one individual.
+Another critical realist, Dave Elder Vass suggests that the causal moment of an idea is when it is normed by a social group; the idea becomes a social fact.
+An idea has to be shared by more than one individual to be something more than the subjective knowing of one individual.

 Whatever the answer to the question, “what is the value of an idea?”, it seems to me that the future of education will reside around a journey towards the empirical value of ideas whether for good or ill.